How to Ride the Topeka Metro Fixed Route

-Routes are numbered for ease of identification.
-When possible, the route number matches the street that the bus travels on (#17 runs on West 17th st.) All bus lines also have a unique color identifier.
+Each route is identified with a name, route number and color.
+When possible, the route number matches the street that the bus travels on (#17 runs on West 17th Street).
+All bus lines also have a unique color identifier.
 Topeka Metro has 12 lines.
 There are numbered destination signs on the front header of each bus, above the windshield, and on the curb side, near the front door.

 Locating a Bus Stop